A place of peace and tranquility

 The upper Japanese garden was built first, designed by Isaburo Kishida.
 Bordered by a lake on one side and bisected by streams, this garden features Japanese maples and flowering cherries imported from Yokohama.

-Azaleas, lanterns and a water wheel
+A teahouse, azaleas, lanterns and a water wheel

-Under-plantings of azaleas and primroses decorate the pathways in spring.
+Surrounding a serene Japanese Teahouse, the under-plantings of azaleas and primroses decorate the pathways in spring.
 Rustic stone lanterns peer out of the foliage, too, and visitors will spot these during a quiet stroll perhaps marked only by the buzz of insects or the scoop and splash of a wooden water wheel.

 Kingfishers and trout